Nihil-1/FF8ModdingWiki/FF8/Technical Reference/Battle/ai_info.md

 ## Opcode 0x02 (2) - if

 ### Summary

-The if opcode allows code to execute only when specific conditions are met.
+The if opcode allow to execute code only on certain condition

 | Opcode | IfritAI name | Size | Short Description |
 |--------|--------------|------|-------------------|